uswds/uswds-site/_components/language-selector/guidance/variants/three-or-more/when-to-use.md

-- **Multilingual content is available.** Use this component if your site offers a select set of content available in additional languages.
+- **Content is available in three or more languages.** Use this component if your site offers content in three or more languages.